 - place constraints on the data that is pertinent to the enterprise.

 To help achieve this objective, we can use one or more database design techniques.

 Entity Relationship or (ER) modeling is one of those tecniques.
-In this module we describe another database design technique called normalization
+In this module I describe another database design technique called normalization

-Attributes describe some property of the data or of the relationships between the data that is important to the enterprise.
+Attributes describe some property of the data or of the relationships between the data that is important to the company.

-Normalization uses a series of tests (described as normal forms) to help identify the optimal grouping for these attributes to ultimately identify a set of suitable relations that supports the data requirements of the enterprise.
+Normalization uses a series of tests (described as normal forms) to help identify the optimal grouping for these attributes to identify a set of suitable relations that supports the data requirements of the company.

 The main purpose of this module is to introduce

 Later we take a more formal look at functional dependencies and also consider later normal forms that go beyond 3NF.

 - describe normalization up to Third Normal Form (3NF).